-The section on Management Discussion and Analysis includes a review of the financialperformance of the Company Financial Highlights of the Company's standalone financialratiosand the results key dividend declared / recommended by the Directors.
+The Directors of your Company are pleased to present the 102nd AnnualReport and the Audited Financial Statements (Standalone and Consolidated) for the yearended 31st March 2022 ("year under review / FY 2021-22").
+The section onManagement Discussion and Analysis includes a review of the financial performance of theCompany Financial Highlights of the Company?s standalone financial resultskey financial ratios and the dividend recommended by the Directors.
 It also includes theparticulars of the subsidiaries of the Company including overseas subsidiaries and theirperformance during the year under review.

 1. Management Discussion and Analysis

 Established in 1920 Kansai Nerolac Paints Limited ("KNPL")is a subsidiary of Kansai Paint Co.
 Ltd. Japan ("KPJ").
 Apart from operationsin India KNPL has subsidiaries in Nepal Sri Lanka and Bangladesh through acquisitionsand joint ventures.